 I'll also delve deeper into writing great dialogue by covering more about how we speak.

-There are a few rules you'll want to follow to make sure your internal dialogue doesn't sound terrible.
+There are a few guidelines you may want to follow to make sure your internal dialogue doesn't sound terrible.
 They're as follows:

 - Only write internal dialogue for the point of view (POV) character.
-Writing internal dialogue for other characters, especially for several characters will get confusing.
+Writing internal dialogue for other characters, especially for several characters can get confusing.

 - Make sure it advances the plot.
 Internal dialogue should give the reader insight into a character, but we don't need to know everything a character thinks.

 - Make the thoughts fit the character and the context.
 Just as everybody speaks differently, everybody also thinks differently.
-We use different words, we feel different emotions and we think about some things at specific times, but not at others.
-For example, in the morning we'll think about how we'll get through a day of work, but in the evening we'll likely think about what's going to happen in our favorite tv-show or, if we're stressed, we think about how we're going to get through the next day of work.
+We use different words, we feel different emotions, and we think about some things at specific times, but not at other times.
+For example, in the morning we'll think about how we'll get through a day of work, but in the evening we'll likely think about what's going to happen in our favorite tv-show or, if we're stressed, we think about how we're going to get through the next day of work now that we're even more exhausted.

 Speeches can be incredibly powerful moments in a story.
 Not only can they motivate other characters, they more than likely will motivate the reader as well.
 But there are a few pitfalls you'll need to be wary of when writing a speech.